swilliams11/apigee-api-traffic-reports/README.md

 2. Allow user to add multiple organizations in the `terraform.tfvars`; only one org is supported today.
 3. Provide clear way for initializing the BQ table and running the integration every day.
 Need documentation on this.
 4. Update the BQ table to separate the month and year as STRING columns.
+5. Update the integration so that when the API trigger is called it only pulls the data from the start date to 1 day prior to the date the integration is run.
+This will help avoid duplicate API counts.
-3. Add deployment of Looker reports via looker API
+6. Add deployment of Looker reports via looker API
    * Look,
    * query and
    * datasource

 ## Troubleshooting and Testing/Development Commands
 ### Integration CLI